RobinMalfait/placebo/README.md

      · ╭──────────────────────────────────────────────────────────────────────╯
      · │
   19 │ │  property.
 This is a unique identifier per `block`.
-This will be useful, if you 20 │ │  have some diagnostics that are located further away from eachother.
+This will be useful, if you 20 │ │  have some diagnostics that are located further away from each other.
 The same ∙ 21 │ │  `context` will be your friend here.
      · │  ────┬────
      · ╰──────┴────── Yay, found my `context` friends!